apiology/quality/README.md

   # Defaults to false
   t.verbose = false

-  # Array of directory names which contain ruby files to analyze.
-  #
-  # Defaults to %w(app lib test spec feature), which translates to
-  # *.rb in the base directory, as well as those directories.
-  t.ruby_dirs = %w(app lib test spec feature)

-  # Array of directory names which contain any type of source files to
-  # analyze.
-  #
-  # Defaults to t.ruby_dirs
-  t.source_dirs.concat(%w(MyProject MyProjectTests))

-  # Pick any extra files that are source files, but may not have
-  # extensions--defaults to %w(Rakefile Dockerfile)
-  t.extra_source_files = ['tools/check-script', 'Rakefile']

-  # Pick any extra files that are source files, but may not have
-  # extensions--defaults to %w(Rakefile)
-  t.extra_ruby_files = ['Rakefile']

-  # Exclude the specified list of files--defaults to ['db/schema.rb']
-  t.exclude_files = ['lib/whatever/imported_file.rb',
-                     'lib/vendor/someone_else_fault.rb']

-  # Alternately, express it as a glob:

-  # Exclude the specified list of files
-  t.source_files_exclude_glob =
-    '{lib/whatever/imported_file.rb,lib/vendor/**/*.rb}'

-  # Extensions for Ruby language files--defaults to rb,rake
-  t.ruby_file_extensions_arr = %w(rb rake)

-  # Extensions for all source files--defaults to
-  # rb,rake,swift,cpp,c,java,py,clj,cljs,scala,js,yml,sh,json
-  t.source_file_extensions_arr =
-    %w(rb rake swift cpp c java py clj cljs scala js yml sh json)

   # Relative path to output directory where *_high_water_mark
   # files will be read/written
   #